 OBRC, which administers collection and transportation of covered beverage containers, used to hover around 64 to 65 percent for its redemption rate each year.
 A stagnating rate triggered a state law that doubled Oregon’s container deposit from 5 to 10 cents in 2017, part of an effort to spur greater redemption.

 The legislation had the intended result.
-In 2017, redemption shot up to 82 percent, said Joel Schoening, OBRC’s community relations manager.
-The rate is expected to be even higher when the 2018 results are in.
+In 2017, redemption shot up to 82 percent for the months after the deposit doubled, said Joel Schoening, OBRC’s community relations manager.
+The full-year figure was 73%, and the rate is expected to be even higher when the 2018 results are in.

 It’s not the highest rate in Oregon deposit history, according to OBRC, as redemption rates were higher than 90 percent in the 1970s, shortly after the program launched.
 But because the number of containers covered under the program has grown substantially since then, the 2018 program year will mark the highest container volume ever collected under the deposit system.